MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 Phase estimation thus outputs the eigenvalues $e^{2\pi i s / r}$ from which $r$ can be learned efficiently using [{\it continued fractions}](https://en.wikipedia.org/wiki/Continued_fraction) from $s / r$.

-Below is the circuit diagram for quantum period finding:
+The circuit diagram for quantum period finding is:
 ![](../media/QPE.png)

 Here $2n$ qubits are initialized to $|0\rangle$ and $n$ qubits are initialized to $|1\rangle$.
-The advanced reader again may wonder why the quantum register to hold the eigenstates is initialized to $|1\rangle$.
+The reader again may wonder why the quantum register to hold the eigenstates is initialized to $|1\rangle$.
 As one does not know the order $r$ in advance, we cannot actually prepare $|x_s\rangle$ states directly.
 Luckily, it turns out that $1/\sqrt{r} \sum\_{s=0}^{r-1} |x\_s\rangle = |1\rangle$.
 We don't need to actually prepare $|x\rangle$!